hirwaishimwe/comsc330-project/README.md

     - group.py: the group class
     - run.py: the run class

-#### dist : contains the executable program built on the mac os
+#### dist : contains the executable programs
-    - (has not be tested on other systems)
+    - one built on the mac os
+    - one built on the windows os

 #### test : contains test files and data
     - the test programs for each class, along with the files for the classes